Generative Art & Image Analyses2018

 Now, PRISM is a stand-alone OSX app, available in the Apple App Store.
 It creates dynamic, customizable visualizations of your texting history based off of the data in your iOS backups.
 Users can sort, color, blend, and mix their texting history in a variety of ways to create aesthetically pleasing, and often surprising, personalized infographics.

 EssayTyper: It types your essays for you!Website April 2012

-EssayTyper.com uses a patented combination of Wikipedia and magic to write any essay in the world for you, in mere seconds.
+EssayTyper.com uses a shadowy algorithm known as Wikipedia to write any essay in the world for you, in mere seconds.

 Just enter your topic of choice and start slapping that keyboard - EssayTyper will do the rest!

 #1 on Reddit during launch, the site saw over 1 million unique visitors in its first twenty-four hours, and as of 2016 still maintains 500k-1M hits each month.